 The technical diagnostic term for alcoholism is alcohol use disorder (AUD) and under the DSM-5, there are specific criteria a person must meet to be diagnosed.
 Anyone meeting any two of the 11 criteria during the same 12-month period can be diagnosed.

-If someone meets two or more of these alcohol addiction symptoms, then they may need to look into going to an alcohol addiction recovery center like Arista Recovery.
+If someone meets two or more of these alcohol addiction symptoms, then they may need to look into going to an alcohol addiction treatment center in Missouri like Arista Recovery.

 Most major insurance plans can help cover up to 100% of the cost of treatment at Arista Recovery.
 Fill out our free insurance benefits form now and get started on your journey to long-term healing.
 You deserve it.